Sultana bint Turki Al Sudairi: Biography

-Sultana was the daughter of Turki Al Sudairi who served as the governor of Asir province from the early days of Kingdom to 8 June 1969 and then was appointed governor of Jizan province.
+Sultana was the daughter of Turki Al Sudairi, who served as the governor of Asir Province from the early days of the Kingdom to 8 June 1969 before becoming governor of Jizan Province.
 He was King Salman's maternal uncle.

-Sultana married Salman bin Abdulaziz in 1954.
+Sultana married Salman bin Abdulaziz in 1954 at the age of 14 years old.
 They had six children: Prince Fahd, Prince Sultan, Prince Ahmed, Prince Abdulaziz, Prince Faisal and Princess Hessa.
-The family lived in a palace near to the royal court.
+The family lived in a palace near the royal court.

-She involved in philanthropic activities through the Prince Fahd bin Salman Charitable Society for the Care of Kidney Patients and other charitable organizations in Saudi Arabia and Pakistan.
+She was involved in philanthropic activities through the Prince Fahd bin Salman Charitable Society for the Care of Kidney Patients and other charitable organizations in Saudi Arabia and Pakistan.
 She founded Princess Sultana Foundation in May 1990.
 Its educational institution was established in 2000, and Princess Sultana University College for Women was established in 2001 which is a higher education institution for women in Islamabad, Pakistan.

 Sultana bint Turki had a kidney ailment since early 1980s and frequently went abroad for treatment.
 She spent long periods of vacation at the Casa Riad palace, located on the Golden Mile in Marbella next to the palace of King Fahd's family.
-During her vacation in Marbella in 2011 she was treated at a private hospital there, but she was transferred in the mid-July from Malaga airport to Riyadh with an air ambulance plane when her condition became much worse.
+During her vacation in Marbella in 2011, she was treated at a private hospital there, but she was transferred in mid-July from Malaga airport to Riyadh with an air ambulance plane when her condition became much worse.
 She died at age 71 in Riyadh on 30 July 2011.
 Funeral prayers for her were performed at Imam Turki bin Abdullah Mosque in Riyadh on 2 August.